open-company/open-company-bot/README.md

 > **Note** `:yes-after-update` is an extra transformation on the original signal to allow us sending different confirmation messages if the user has changed information.

 Now the empty lists after these `[stage transition-signal]` pairs can be filled with messages.
 Messages may contain special variable fields like `{{company-name}}`.
 You may also, instead of providing a list of strings, provide a list containing strings and lists of strings.
-Messages in nested lists will be chosen randomly:
+Messages in nested lists will be **chosen randomly**:

 ```clojure
 ["Message 1" ["Message 2 v1" "Message 2 v2"] "Message 3"]